About the Energy Efficiency Council

 The Energy Efficiency Council Board of Directors is elected by our members and represents a broad cross section of the industry.

 The Board oversees the strategic direction and financial management of the organisation.
 A number of sub-committees drive the development of key projects activities and report to the Board.

-A/Professor Cheryl Desha is the Head of Civil Engineering at Nathan campus, responsible for designing and delivering an unprecedented '21st Century' civil engineering curriculum within a specially equipped new building.
-She is also part of the Executive Group initiating the university's Cities Research Institute, focused on addressing the complex problems in building and sustaining cities.
+A/Professor Dr Cheryl Desha is the Head of Civil Engineering at Nathan campus, responsible for designing and delivering an unprecedented '21st Century' civil engineering curriculum within a specially equipped new building.
+She is part of the Executive Group of the university's Cities Research Institute, focussed on addressing the complex problems in building and sustaining cities.

 For the past several years Cheryl has been working with colleagues in Australia and overseas to build capacity for whole system thinking, biomimicry, resource productivity, decoupling and sustainable business practice, to foster urban nature for resilient and liveable cities.
 Her career goal is to facilitate sustainable development by empowering society with emerging language, knowledge and skills related to achieving sustainable solutions.

 She is an expert in designing curriculum and capacity building resources for energy efficiency, spanning undergraduate, postgraduate, vocational and continuing professional education.

 Bruce is the CEO of Ecovantage and President of EECCA (the peak body for energy efficiency certificate creators).
 Bruce is a long term contributor to the development of, and expert in, energy efficiency schemes having worked in the provision of energy efficiency at the household and business level for over a decade.
 His experience covers efficiency schemes in Victoria, NSW and South Australia.